Resilience at risk

 - –

-—- warns that only an urgent system-wide transformation can deliver a cut of 45 per cent in emissions by 2030 to limit global warming to below 1.5 °C.
+—- warns that only an urgent system-wide transformation can achieve the necessary 45 per cent reduction in emissions by 2030 to limit global warming to below 1.5°C.

 – ‒